DataBrewery/cubes/doc/server.rst

 Report queries are done either by specifying a report name in the request URL or using HTTP POST request where posted data are JSON with report specification.
-If report name is specified, then server should have a repository of report specifications.
+If report name is specified, then server should have a repository of named report specifications.

 Keys: